pramesh-kumar/mailify/README.md

 - `POST /api/emails` - Create new email with AI processing
 - `PUT /api/emails/[id]` - Update email (regenerate summary)

+## 📧 How to Use

+1. **Sign Up**: Create an account with your email
+2. **Login**: Sign in to access the dashboard
+3. **Add Emails**: Click "Add New Email" and manually enter:
+   - Subject line
+   - Sender email
+   - Full email content
+4. **AI Processing**: Gemini AI automatically generates summary and classification
+5. **Manage**: Search, filter, and organize your emails
+6. **Regenerate**: Click refresh icon to regenerate AI summaries

+## ⚠️ Current Limitations

+- **Manual Entry Only**: No automatic email fetching from Gmail/Outlook
+- **No Email Integration**: Requires copy/paste of email content
+- **Light Mode Only**: No dark mode support
+- **Proof of Concept**: Designed for testing AI email processing

 ## 🤖 AI Features

-The app uses OpenAI's GPT-3.5-turbo to:
+The app uses Google Gemini AI to:
 - Generate concise 2-3 line summaries
 - Classify emails as Urgent, Informative, or Spam
-- Process emails in real-time when added
+- Process emails in real-time when manually added
 - Allow summary regeneration on demand

 ## 🎨 UI Features

-- Clean, modern design with Tailwind CSS
+- Beautiful gradient backgrounds and modern design
+- Light mode only interface
 - Responsive layout for all devices
-- Expandable email cards
+- Expandable email cards with improved content display
 - Real-time search and filtering
 - Loading states and error handling
 - Intuitive navigation and user experience